Dayanand-MK/Dayanand-MK/README.md

 ---

 ### 🔭 About Me
-Final-year CSE (AI & ML) student who builds end-to-end AI systems — from model to a working demo, not just a script that runs once in a notebook.
+Final-year CSE (AI & ML) student who builds end-to-end AI systems — from model to a deployed, working demo, not just a script that runs once in a notebook.
 Currently deepening my focus on **multimodal deep learning** and learning to take models from "it works on my laptop" to **deployed and reproducible**.

-- 🎓 B.E.
+🎓 B.E.
 CSE (AI & ML), Final Year
-- 🧠 Built **SentimentX** — a multimodal (video + audio + text) emotion recognition system
+🚀 Built AgroSage-AI — a full-stack AI agriculture advisor (FastAPI + React), live on Google Cloud Run 🤖 Built MSentinel_AI — a RAG-based document audit platform using ChromaDB + HuggingFace LLMs, Dockerized 🧠 Built SentimentX — a multimodal (video + audio + text) emotion recognition system 💬 Ask me about: Python, Deep Learning, RAG/LLM systems, Computer Vision, Full-Stack ML deployment
-- 🌱 Built a CV-based **Plant Disease Detection** system
-- 🚀 Currently learning: model deployment, Docker, and MLOps fundamentals
-- 💬 Ask me about: Python, Deep Learning, Computer Vision, NLP basics

 ---